poezio/slixmpp/docs/architecture.rst

    new object is determined using a map of namespaced element names to classes.

-   Our incoming XML is thus turned into a :class:`~sleekxmpp.stanza.Message` :term:`stanza object` because the namespaced element name ``{jabber:client}message`` is associated with the class :class:`~sleekxmpp.stanza.Message`.
+   Our incoming XML is thus turned into a :class:`~slixmpp.stanza.Message` :term:`stanza object` because the namespaced element name ``{jabber:client}message`` is associated with the class :class:`~slixmpp.stanza.Message`.

 2. **Match stanza objects to callbacks.**